Dictionary Get() Method

 None

-3. Dictionary get() – Default value
+3. Dictionary get() – Get default value if key not present

 You can also tell get() method to return a default value instead of None, if key-value pair is not present for the key specified.
 Provide the default value as second argument to get() method.